biometryhub/Intern-web/content/gallery/Zhaohan-Luo/index.md

 ---
-title: "Past Intern - Zhaohan (Elijah) Luo - 2020 Bachelor of Agricultural Science Graduate"
+title: "Zhaohan (Elijah) Luo - 2020 Bachelor of Agricultural Science Graduate"
 date: 2020-07-06

 author: "Zhaohan Luo"
 ---
-My name is Zhaohan Luo and I was a third-year Agricultural Science student when I completed the three week Biometry Hub Internship in July 2020.
+My name is Zhaohan (Elijah) and I was a third-year Agricultural Science student when I completed the three week Biometry Hub Internship in July 2020.
 I was born and raised in Xi'an, China, and moved to Adelaide, Australia in 2014 as an international student in high school.
 I started my Bachelor’s degree at the University of Adelaide in 2018, immediately after high school graduation.
 I am very interested in agriculture because I grew up in cities and never had a real opportunity to study about the environment and nature.
 I believe agriculture is the future of humanity under the pressure of fast expanding world population.
 I am passionate about sports, especially in swimming and surfing.
 I am currently a member of Henley Surf Lifesaving Club and a swimming coach at Seaton Swim Centre.
 I am also a member of Adelaide University Boat Club.

-This internship was intense but it was also very rewarding.
+This internship was intense but rewarding.
 I really enjoyed this experiecne and I have developed many computing skills through it.
 Here are my weekly summaries and final presentation of this internship!
 - **[Week 1 Summary](/presentations/Zhaohan/Week-1-Summary.pdf)**
 - **[Week 2 Summary](/presentations/Zhaohan/Week-2-Summary.pdf)**
 - **[Week 3 Summary](/presentations/Zhaohan/Week-3-Summary.pdf)**